6 Tax Filing Hurdles When Investing

 In addition, municipal bond income is generally exempt from federal income tax.
 The rules at the state level are a little more tricky.
 If your resident state has an income tax, it will tax all out-of-state muni income.
 Knowing what portion of your income falls into the in-state versus out-of-state is important to paying the appropriate amount of tax.
 Learn more »

-5. 2019’s market was volatile, which means Tax Loss Harvesting+ was hard at work.
+5. 2020 markets were volatile, which means Tax Loss Harvesting+ was hard at work.1

 Stock and bond markets are inherently volatile.
 While you hope that they appreciate in value over the long term, it is expected that there may be substantial fluctuations in the short term.
 Betterment’s Tax Loss Harvesting+ helps to take advantage of volatility by “capturing losses,”—selling investments at opportune times and buying similar replacement investments that do not violate certain IRS rules.
 These captured losses can then be used to help offset any gains you’ve recognized or against other income in the tax year up to $3,000.
 If there are any additional losses, they may be carried forward until used in a future year.
 Learn more »

-6. We saw new tax legislation starting in 2018.
-This changed brackets, deductions, and credits.
+6. We saw new tax legislation starting in 2019.
+This changed IRA contribution rules and required minimum distribution provisions.

 Betterment is not a tax advisor, nor should any information herein be considered tax advice.
 Please consult a qualified tax professional.